 if the humidity is too low the alocasia typically droops and develops brown margins at the edges of the leaves.

-Dry soil around the roots is also a contributing factor for the leaves drooping and turning brown.
+Dry soil around the roots is also a contributing factor to the leaves drooping and turning brown.

-How to Revive a Alocasia with Brown Leaves
+How to Revive an Alocasia with Brown Leaves

 Increase the humidity ideally with a humidifier so that the humidity is around 40% or more.
 This is difficult to achieve without a humidifier in dry climates.
 Also consider sources of air currents from draughts, air conditioning, or forced air, which can all sap moisture from the leaves and cause them to turn brown.